 6. Find a friend you can complain to

 With a friend, you can actually let your guard down and be as whiny and immature as you need to be.
 You can even insult the person if you want to and it won't effect your career at all.
 By finding the right avenue to release your emotions into, you can still keep your professional image up while not being forced to hold everything in.

 Because let's face it, no matter how mature we are, sometimes we need to rant.

 7. Move on

-If you're upset about a critique partner and something they said (or maybe many somethings), remember that we are all learning.
+If you're upset about a critique partner and something they said (or maybe many somethings) and feel like your writing isn't good enough for publishing, remember that we are all learning.
 You're not as bad as you think.
 If you were the worst writer in the world and there was no hope for you, then no one would be trying to help you.
 What they see is your potential and what you could be if you improve.
 Focus on that.